Active Digital Preservation

 It’s no good conceiving a digital transformation as an ‘us and them’ strategy.
 Digital is how we think, play and work and, as such, should be embraced by everyone.
 To achieve buy-in across the organisations, stakeholders such as Senior Management, Procurement, IT, Marketing, HR, Finance and existing customers, all need to be involved from the get-go.

 If there’s one thing people know about GDPR, it’s that fines can reach up to €20million, or 4% of annual turnover.

-But the lasting reputational implications of a data breach can be more damaging still: TalkTalk were recently fined £400,000 for a breach of around 21,000 customers’ personal data, but they lost more than 100,000 customers and incurred costs of some £60m.
+But the lasting reputational implications of a data breach can be more damaging still.
+TalkTalk were recently fined £400,000 for a breach of around 21,000 customers’ personal data, but they lost more than 100,000 customers and incurred costs of some £60m.

-What this means for a company in the digital economy is that a well-thought-out contingency plan for dealing with data breaches is a must – rather than existing in a reactive bubble.
+A well thought out contingency plan for dealing with data breaches is a must – rather than existing in a reactive bubble.

 Alex Benay, CIO of the Government of Canada, recently said: “If you are spending a dollar on a digital service, you should be spending a dollar on cyber security.”

-‘Digital Transformation’ has now become a necessity to avoid getting left in the dust and attaching a clear ROI to it isn’t always feasible.
+‘Digital Transformation’ has now become a necessity to avoid getting left in the dust and attaching a clear ROI isn’t always feasible.
 It can be a complex and difficult journey.
 As such, creating new, digital key performance indicators (KPIs) is likely to be a better approach than hard-and-fast financial returns.

-Instead, it should be viewed as a strategic investment – and finding a partner to walk the journey can make it that much more comforting and, ultimately, rewarding.
+It should be viewed as a strategic investment – and finding a partner to walk the journey can make it that much more comforting and, ultimately, rewarding.

 The technology is only as good as the people at the helm.